 - awareness that the understanding and use of STM information and knowledge changes in different settings and can vary between different groups

-Improving writing skill – prose that is clear, deliberate, and to the point – is an ancillary objective of essay assignment.
+Improving writing skills – prose that is clear, deliberate, and to the point – is an ancillary objective of essay assignment.

 This module has three activities: class time, coursework, and additional spaces for discussion and engagement.

-This module has a 1x2hour class time structure.
+This module has a 1×1-hour class time structure.
 These sessions will mix traditional lecture, seminar discussion, small group projects, and peer debates.
 The goals are to present new content, introduce students to alternative perspectives, engage key source materials, and identify possible answers to core issues.
 Sessions are constructed around specific themes and questions, preparatory readings are provided.
 Students are expected to have read and reflected upon the core reading prior to the scheduled session.
 Where prepared lecture materials are made available prior to class sessions, students will be expected to have engaged that material before the relevant session.

-One 4,000-word project will be assigned.
+One 3,500-word project will be assigned.
 This will be in the form of an advocacy paper.
 Details are below, as are the general criteria for assessment.
 There is no examination.
 The essay contributes 100% to the module mark.